2024 Bertha

 Host Organization: Asociación ProPurús

-Amongst many awards, he was the winner of the Pulitzer Foundation's 2020 Amazon Rainforest Journalism Fellowship and in 2023 the Winner of the CAPIR 2023 Fellowship on environmental crimes in the Amazon.
+Ivan Brehaut Larrea is a journalist specializing in Indigenous peoples, the Amazon and environmental issues, with a focus on extractive and road industries.
+Ivan has 30 years of experience in the development of multidisciplinary scientific and social management work.
+Among many awards, he was the winner of the Pulitzer Foundation’s 2020 Amazon Rainforest Journalism Fellowship and winner of the CAPIR 2023 Fellowship on environmental crimes in the Amazon.

 Patrick Egwu